ibm-cloud-docs/event-notifications/en-terraform-tutorial.md

 ### Validating resources
 {: #en-validate-tf}

 Validate resources within the {{site.data.keyword.cloud}} by selecting the resource list in [resources](https://cloud.ibm.com/resources).
-For more information, see [ibm_en_destination](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/en_destination).

 For more information on API and SDK references, tutorials, ad FAQs, for {{site.data.keyword.cloud}} products and services, see [Documentation](https://cloud.ibm.com/docs).